-Coding of the National Arts Standards: The Arts disciplines are unified by common Artistic Processes and Anchor Standards.
+The Arts disciplines are unified by common Artistic Processes and Anchor Standards.
+The Core Arts Standards include two levels of standards: Anchor Standards and Performance Standards.
+Anchor Standards are overarching standards statements of what students should know and do in all of the arts as a result of their PreK-12 education.
+A performance standard is a statement of what students should know and be able to do in a particular artistic discipline by the end of a specific grade or level.
 Performance Standards, Enduring Understandings, and Essential Questions help to inform teaching grade-by-grade.
 For more information on NCAS please visit the National Coalition for Core Arts Standards.

 Email Emily Titterton, or call (802) 479-1378.